MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-enhanced-metadata-scanning.md

 Enhanced metadata scanning facilitates governance over your organization's data in Power BI.
 It makes it possible to quickly catalog and report on all the metadata from your organization’s datasets.

-Enhanced metadata scanning uses a caching mechanism in order to lessen its impact on capacity resources.
-See [Impact on capacity resources](#impact-on-capacity-resources) for detail.
+Enhanced metadata scanning uses a caching mechanism to ensure that capacity resources are not impacted.
+See [Model caching](#model-caching) for detail.

 To be available for use, enhanced metadata scanning must be enabled for the organization by a Power BI admin.
 See [Enabling enhanced metadata scanning](#enabling-enhanced-metadata-scanning)